ShriraamNagarajan/ShriraamNagarajan/README.md

 # Hi, I'm Shriraam Nagarajan 👋<br><br>
-A dedicated and highly driven software engineering student, constantly upskilling and exploring new facets of the field.
+A dedicated and highly driven software engineering graduate, constantly upskilling and exploring new facets of the field.
 I’m particularly interested in full-stack web development, backend development, API development, and cloud computing roles.<br><br>
 ## About Me:<br><br>
 🤝 I’m looking to collaborate on:<br>- **Open-source projects focused on cloud computing, finance, or educational platforms**<br>- **Projects utilizing Angular, ASP.NET Core, or cloud services like AWS and Azure**<br><br